Argonstudio/tracker_sleep/README.md

 The program is designed for sleep schedule tracking and takes the following parameters into account:

-1. Bedtime (date day:month:year).
+1. Bedtime (date day:month:year Exact time).
-2. Wake-up time (date day:month:year).
+2. Wake-up time (date day:month:year Exact time).
 3. Sleep duration.
 4. Wake duration.
 5. Shift — how much later or earlier bedtime was compared to the previous day.